-Sneha is a software development engineer at Amazon where she works on developing personalized recommendation experiences for Amazon customers.
-She has previously worked for Audible, Pluribus Networks, VMware, and Avaya.
-She holds a Master’s degree in CS from University of Pennsylvania and a Bachelor’s degree in CS.
-She’s passionate about AI and working with data and her research focus at Penn was in the fields of Machine Learning, Natural Language Processing, and Deep Learning.
-She has presented her work at notable conferences like the Annual Meeting of the Association for Computational Linguistic, Mid-Atlantic Student Colloquium on Speech, Language and Learning, Grace Hopper Celebration for Women in Computing, GDG Dev Fest, and AlterConf.
+Sneha is a Software Development Engineer with the Personalization team at Amazon.
+Her work involves using customer behavior data to guide hypothesis-driven experimentation and developing highly personalized recommendation experiences for Amazon customers.
+She holds a Master’s degree in Computer Science (Machine Learning) from the University of Pennsylvania.
+She’s passionate about AI and working with data.
+Her research focus at Penn was in the fields of Machine Learning, Natural Language Processing, and Deep Learning.
+She has presented her research at notable conferences like the Annual Meeting of the Association for Computational Linguistic, Mid-Atlantic Student Colloquium on Speech, Language and Learning, Grace Hopper Celebration for Women in Computing, GDG Dev Fest, and AlterConf.

 Upcoming Abstract Summary

-Recognizing and distinguishing antonyms from other types of semantic relations is an essential part of language understanding systems.
-Identifying antonymy and expressions with contrasting meanings is valuable for NLP systems which go beyond recognizing semantic relatedness and require to identify specific semantic relations.
-In this paper, we present a novel method for deriving antonym pairs using paraphrase pairs containing negation markers.
-We further propose a neural network model, AntNET, that integrates morphological features indicative of antonymy into a path-based relation detection algorithm.
-We demonstrate that our model outperforms state-of-the-art models in distinguishing antonyms from other semantic relations and is capable of efficiently handling multi-word expressions.
+Recognizing and distinguishing specific semantic relations from other types of semantic relations is an essential part of language understanding systems.
+Identifying expressions with similar and contrasting meanings is valuable for NLP systems which go beyond recognizing semantic relatedness and require to identify specific semantic relations.
+In this talk, I will first present novel techniques for creating labelled datasets required for training deep learning models for classifying semantic relations between phrases.
+I will further present various neural network architectures that integrate morphological features into integrated path-based and distributional relation detection algorithms and demonstrate that this model outperforms state-of-the-art models in distinguishing semantic relations and is capable of efficiently handling multi-word expressions.